contao/docs/docs/manual/installation/install-contao.en.md

 ### Installing Contao with the Contao Manager

 After the successful basic configuration, you can now install Contao.
-Select the desired version and the initial configuration and click the "Finish" button.
+Select the desired version and the initial configuration and click the "Install" button.

 ![Installing Contao with Contao Manager]({{% asset "images/manual/installation/en/contao-manager-setup.png" %}}?classes=shadow)